 It’s free, and great for teenagers and young adults with an interest in design and iconic pieces that have influenced modern culture.
 They’ll love the grown-up and sophisticated vibe.
 For younger ones?
 Well, for the first time, the museum has regular family programmes for 5- to 11-year-olds, which are worth checking out.
 Or you could bribe them with the prospect of a post-visit ice cream in neighbouring Holland Park to keep them on their best behaviour.

 I’m a big fan of this place, but I get that it might not be everyone’s cup of tea.
-If you have children aged 8 years or older who are interested in tanks, fighter jets and stories of brave soldiers, then this is well worth checking out.
+If you have children aged 8 years or older who are interested in tanks, fighter jets and stories of brave soldiers during the world wars, then this is well worth checking out.
 It’s not a huge museum, so you won’t need more than a couple of hours and it’s just a short cab ride from Waterloo Station, just south of the Thames.
 Because it’s off the beaten track, it doesn’t get the same footfall as the well-known museums, which means fewer people.

 The building, constructed post-WW1, is beautiful with a stunning atrium.
 And first impressions make an impact: Suspended in midair is a Harrier jump jet, a Spitfire, a V1 and enormous V2 bomb built by the Nazis to blitz London.
 Everything displayed here has seen military action, doubling its impact.